Healthy Stuffed Peppers

-Why you’ll love this recipe
+Why I love this healthy stuffed pepper recipe

-Ingredients needed
+Key Ingredients

 - Bell peppers.
 Larger bell peppers are easier to stuff.
-I like using green, yellow, and red ones, for aesthetic purposes.
+I like using green, yellow, and red ones for aesthetic purposes.

 How to make healthy stuffed peppers